spree-edge/spree_notes/README.md

   If your server was running, restart it so that it can find the assets properly.

-## Configure New Class As Noteable
+## Configure new class as noteable

 1. Added association for notes to new class